 Right place, right time, right leash

-People who do swear by flexi leashes say that used in the right locale, with a smaller dog, they can be great.
+People who do swear by retractable leashes say that used in the right locale, with a smaller dog, they can be great.
 They give the dog more freedom on your walks and allow him to safely explore.
 When these owners approach a road or street, they have the leash pulled right in.
 When they’re passing other pedestrians, the leash is pulled right in.

 But all flexi leash fans agree: the quality must be excellent.
 Cheaper models break, get jammed and just plain fall apart, often at the worst possible time.
 They don’t lock properly and don’t release smoothly.